CPSC-1012/Spring-2024-Assignments/Assignment-02/README.md

 ## Code Requirements
 - A C# comment block at the beginning of the source file describing the purpose, author, and last modified date of the program
 - Write only one statement per line
-- Use TitleCase for local variable names
+- Use TitleCase/PascalCase for local variable names (as per your instructor direction)
 - Use CAPITAL_CASE for any constant variable names

 ## Rubric